DRAWING in the AIR

 2025.02.08 - 2025.03.08

-Artist Park Hyo-jin created the shape of a flowing flower and then took a photo to create a two-dimensional work.
+Artist Park Hyo Jin created the shape of a flowing flower and then took a photo to create a two-dimensional work.
 In these new works, they are now drawn in space in the form of lines and appear on a flat surface in a three-dimensional form.
-The shapes of flowers, expressed through lines and planes based on colorful colors, radiate dynamic energy of life.
+The shapes of flowers, expressed through lines and planes based on colorful colors, radiate the dynamic energy of life.
 This exhibition, which shows the most beautiful moments of flowers in full bloom through a primitive drawing method, will be a great opportunity to reflect on the meaning of life through flowers.

 박효진